Arathe-UY/dome/README.md

 The system uses an LED to provide visual feedback on its current state:

 -   **Fast Blinking on Boot**: The `sync_drive_audios.py` script is running, downloading, or verifying audio files from Google Drive.
--   **Slow Pulse ("Breathing" Effect)**: The main application is in standby mode, ready for a sensor to be activated.
+-   **Slow Pulse ("Breathing" Effect)**: Standby mode.
+The system is waiting for the Start Button (initial state) or for a user to approach a sensor.
--   **Solid On**: A sensor is active, and its corresponding audio is playing.
+-   **Solid On**: Active mode.
+Audio is playing (either the Intro or a Constellation sound).
 -   **Fast Blinking (during operation)**: A new sensor has been detected.
 The system is waiting for the 3-second confirmation to switch to the new audio.

 ---